Nonexistence of extremals for the adjoint restriction inequality on the hyperboloid: On extremizing sequences

 \section{On extremizing sequences}

+In this section, we obtain some general properties concerning concentration of extremizing sequences for inequality \eqref{restriction-hyperboloid} for the cases $(d,p)=(2,4),(2,6)$ and $(3,4)$.

-We are interested here in properties of extremizing sequences for \eqref{restriction-hyperboloid}.
-The Lorentz invariance of $\sigma_s$ implies that given an extremizing sequence $\{f_n\}_{n\in\N}$ for \eqref{restriction-hyperboloid}, and a sequence of Lorentz transformations $\{L_n\}_{n\in \N}$ preserving $\mathbbm H^d_s$, then $\{f_n\circ L_n\}_{n\in\N}$ is also an extremizing sequence.
-Even though there is this symmetry group we can obtain some general properties concerning concentration of extremizing sequences.
+The Lorentz invariance of $\sigma_s$ implies that given an extremizing sequence $\{f_n\}_{n\in\N}$ for inequality \eqref{restriction-hyperboloid-s} and a sequence of Lorentz transformations $\{L_n\}_{n\in \N}$ preserving $\mathbbm H^d_s$, $\{f_n\circ L_n\}_{n\in\N}$ is also an extremizing sequence.
+In this section, it is only in the case $(d,p)=(2,4)$ that the Lorentz group is used explicitly, but an equivalent result can be written without it, as discussed before the statement of Proposition \ref{spatial-infinity-d2p4-with-ds}.